How does EtherCAT work?

 How can I as application developer work with EtherCAT?

-Here is the good news: The automation application does not have to worry about the actual date exchange.
+Here is the good news: The automation application does not have to deal with the actual date exchange.
 The EtherCAT master takes care of that as described earlier.
 The master, representing all target and actual data ranges of connected slaves, provides a memory range where all individual variables of the slaves are arranged.
-This memory range is then made available to the application program which therefore has direct access to the memory image of slave variables.
+This memory range is then made available to the application program, therefore enabling the program to have direct access to the memory image of slave variables.

 Since the automation application has to compute EtherCAT data cyclically, a timer routine is usually set up.
 In case, similar in context of Distributed Clocks, a high synchronization accuracy has to be achieved here as well, the cyclical computing in the application program needs to be synchronized with the DC reference clock as well.
 This allows for the lowest possible delay from application down to the actuator-sensor level.
 Time-critical parts of the application program can be executed in real-time context, enabling developers to implement real-time-capable EtherCAT-based control applications.
 For instance, the EtherCAT Master, integrated into Kithara RealTime Suite, can be used to implement the mechanisms described above.